benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 ```
 </details>

-Here are a couple more examples from Canonical's Python Operator Framework, in [`pebble.py`](https://github.com/canonical/operator/blob/master/ops/pebble.py), which I wrote for work.
+Here are a couple more examples from Canonical's `ops` library, in [`pebble.py`](https://github.com/canonical/operator/blob/master/ops/pebble.py), which I wrote for work.

 <details><summary markdown="span">**Example from `add_layer()`.** It handles the various types allowed for the `layer` parameter.
 Less visual noise, though also less explicit.</summary>